 The heads of Earthly humans may be round, square, oval or long.
 Amongst the Ike, heads are usually long, though some are round and others shaped like an inverted triangle.

 A smaller mouth also prevents the Ike from making a number of fine distinctions between consonants.
 For example, they cannot make a distinction between post-alveolar and alveo-palatal sounds.
 Instead, a single pre-palatal series is found in Ike languages.

 Hair is always black and straight.
 They have less body hair than we do.
 Eyes have an East Asian shape.
-They may have blue, green, yellow or brown irises.
+Irises may be indigo, blue, cyan, green, yellow or brown.
+Brown and blue are commonest.
 Ears are pointy and stick out somewhat.
 Nails resemble talons.